Aixtron: Operations

-In 2020, 73% of AIXTRON's revenues come from clients in Asia, with around 15% coming from Europe and the remaining 12% from the United States.
-The company produces metalorganic chemical vapour deposition equipment, used for making a range of electronic and opto-electronic products containing compound, organic as well as nanotubes and nanofibers.
+Aixtron produces metalorganic chemical vapour deposition equipment, used for making a range of electronic and opto-electronic products containing compound, organic as well as nanotubes and nanofibers.

+In 2020, 73% of AIXTRON's revenues came from clients in Asia, with around 15% coming from Europe and the remaining 12% from the United States.

+In 2022, 68% of Aixtron's revenue came from customers in Asia, 18% came from the Americas, and 14% came from Europe.
+In 2022, Aixtron's total order intake was 585.9 million euros, which is an 18% increase compared to the previous year.

 Many AIXTRON systems use a "planetary reactor" process whereby gaseous semiconductor substances are deposited on revolving wafers, while others utilise a Close Coupled "shower head" method of deposition.

 Manufacturing sites are located in Herzogenrath near Aachen in Germany, and Cambridge in the United Kingdom.